UOC • University App to Create Community

 Next Steps

-• create the missing screens so that the user can successfully complete all the procedures within the application
+• Create the remaining screens to ensure users can successfully complete all procedures within the application.

-• carry out a usability test with users, observing and noting their behaviors and reactions when interacting with the product
+• Conduct a usability test with users, carefully observing and documenting their behaviors and reactions during interactions with the product.

-• carry out a usability test with the high fidelity prototype
+• Conduct a usability test using the high-fidelity prototype.

-Please follow the next links to access the prototype or to see all the documentation.
-This project was part of my Master's Degree at the Open University of Catalonia, Barcelona, Spain.
-That's the main reason why all the documentation is in Spanish.
-Sorry about that.
+Please follow the links below to access the prototype.
+This project was part of my Master's Degree at the Open University of Catalonia in Barcelona, Spain.
+Consequently, all the documentation is in Spanish.
+I apologize for any inconvenience caused.